HAKUOKI EDO BLOSSOMS

 I played the routes in the order that was suggested in the game (started with Hijikata and did Kazama last).
-Because it’s a sequel, there’s really no specific route order you need to follow as you will still be able to enjoy the stories regardless of which route you start or finish.
-My suggestion is to divide your favorites, where you play a fav guy first but also finish with another fav. so you’ll have that lasting “uwu” impression. (laughs) (*/ω＼)
+Because it’s a sequel, there’s no specific route order you need to follow as you are guaranteed to enjoy the stories regardless of which route you start or finish.
+My suggestion is to play a favorite guy first and finish with another favorite last just so you’ll have that lasting “uwu” impression. (laughs) (*/ω＼)

 CV: Shinichirou Miki – Nesso Galland (Black Wolves Saga), Mr. Buckethead (Bad Apple Wars), Yuzuki Murakumo (7’scarlet)